Debajit-Saha690/resume-screening-system/README.md

 - View All Candidates
 - Search by ID or Name
 - Filter and Rank Candidates
-- Screening Report (Selected vs Rejected)
 - Coding Average Calculation
+- Screening Report (Total Number of Selected and Rejected Candidates)

 ## 🛠️ Tech Stack